-Network >> Proxy Settings >> HTTP(S) Proxy Settings The http(s) proxy settings Use proxy for HTTP and HTTPS When the function is activated, connections that use the HTTP or HTTPS protocol are transmitted via a proxy server whose address and port should also be specified.
-Connections that are transmitted in encapsulated form using the VPN in TCP encapsulation function are also routed via the proxy server (see "TCP encapsulation" on page 312).
-Secondary external interface uses proxy Only activate the function if the connection (HTTP or HTTPS) of the secondary external interface is also to be established via a proxy server (see "Secondary External Interface" on page 151).
+Network >> Proxy Settings >> HTTP(S) Proxy Settings The http(s) proxy settings Use proxy for HTTP When the function is activated, connections that use the HTTP and HTTPS or HTTPS protocol are transmitted via a proxy server whose address and port should also be specified.
+Connections that are transmitted in encapsulated form using the VPN in TCP encapsulation function are also routed via the proxy server (see "TCP encapsulation" on page 315).
+If the proxy server uses the "Digest" authentica-1 tion method, VPN connections initiated by the mGuard device that use TCP encapsulation or "Path Finder" cannot be established.
+Use "Basic" authentication on the proxy server instead.
+Secondary external Only activate the function if the connection (HTTP or HTTPS) interface uses proxy of the secondary external interface is also to be established via a proxy server (see "Secondary External Interface" on page 149).
 HTTP(S) proxy server Host name or IP address of the proxy server.
 Port Number of the port to be used, e.g., 3128.
 Proxy Authentication Login User identifier (login) for proxy server login.
-Password Password for proxy server login.
+Password for proxy server login.
+Password